 Ethics are about rules of conduct or, more precisely, ethicists attempt to decide what good and reasonable behavior is.
 In practice, ethicists are employed by universities, academic hospitals and some professional organizations; they do best by examining specific situations and engaging the people involved in conversations about choices.
 When behavior and/or decisions are questionable but laws are not involved, ethics committees substitute for judges or juries and deliver advice or judgments.
 The value of ethics decreases as issues become of more general importance or are issues of law.
 Often, religious dogma are the basis of ethics; stern rules and severe punishments based on obsolete beliefs replace knowledge, reasoning and negotiation.

 If you take a planet view of ethics, the landscape is very uneven.
 In some locations such as my community, ethical issues often involve fine points and disputes of minor significance.
 In other places on the planet, atrocities are common place; the most deplorable acts are accepted or ignored.

-in description and reasoning that may fail to appreciate the deep determinants of
+reasoning that may fail to appreciate the deep determinants of human feelings,

-human feelings, beliefs and conduct.
-This book is about human nature, complete with
+beliefs and conduct.
+This book is about human nature, complete with descriptions

-descriptions of its imbedded social regulation and morality.
-An understanding of
+of its imbedded social regulation and morality.
+An understanding of all these

-all these discussions is required for meaningful ethical discourse.
-I sometimes
+discussions is required for meaningful ethical discourse.
+I sometimes read ethic

-read ethic statements that, in essence, suggest that humans should not act like
+statements that, in essence, suggest that humans should not act like humans.

-deals with the really real.
+and deals with the really real.
 Humans are not always nice, reasonable or fair.
-Sometimes,

-humans are brutal savages.
-Oppression and even brutality based on religious beliefs
+Sometimes, humans are brutal savages.
+Oppression and even brutality based on

 Order Books: Click the green order button for printed books.
 Click the yellow download button for eBook download orders.